How to Stay Cool While Camping

 6. Choose a Tent With Lots of Mesh

 Mesh tents are a miraculous chapter in the history of camping.
-The fine mesh walls of a tent offer protection from biting insects, while also allowing a breeze to pass through, thus providing the best of both worlds.
+The fine mesh walls of a tent offer protection from biting insects while also allowing a breeze to pass through, thus providing the best of both worlds to add to your warm-weather camping gear.

 If you will be camping in the summer, it is advantageous to choose a tent with as much mesh as possible.
 Note that all tents will come with a solid, waterproof floor that extends a distance up each wall.
 While this wall blocks a breeze from coming through the lower parts of the walls, it also protects against the splatters of raindrops hitting the nearby earth.